RBEGamer/AtomicChess/README.md

 ## Integration of an embedded system into a cloud infrastructure using the example of an autonomous chess table

+**NOTE**
-**NOTE**This project is my bachelor thesis in computer science.
-The thesis with details is also available in this repository.
+This project is my bachelor thesis in computer science.
+The thesis (german) with details is also available in this repository.

 ![ATC_PROD_TABLE_FINAL_IMG_orig](https://user-images.githubusercontent.com/9280991/220172093-60a4af1e-1d08-4d89-8e21-97ade77841fa.jpg)